Chef Pattie’s Thermomix Sweet Paste Recipe is the best. Period.

 Mix egg and vanilla; set aside

-Weigh sugar into TM bowl; mill for 1 second on Turbo three times, scraping down sides of bowl
+Weigh both sugars into mixing bowl and mill for 1 second on Turbo three times, scraping down sides of bowl

-Weigh flour, almond meal and cold butter into TM bowl; mix on speed 5 for 10 seconds until cornmeal consistency: butter must still be visible and small pieces, about 1/4 the size of a pea
+Weigh flour, almond meal and cold butter into mixing bowl and mix on speed 5 for 10 seconds until cornmeal consistency: butter must still be visible and small pieces, about 1/4 the size of a pea

 Add egg mixture; knead 1 minute and scrape down the sides of the bowl, kneading 1 more minute in TM bowl

-Remove dough from TM bowl, turn onto work surface and squeeze together; divide into 2 equal discs (mine were 305 grams each)
+Remove dough from mixing bowl and turn onto work surface and squeeze together; divide into 2 equal discs (mine were 305 grams each)

 Rest refrigerated until needed, or roll out immediately into 2 discs that will overlap 2 pastry rings; repair any cracks by simply pressing dough together